BatGap Logo

 Rick: But “that” alone is…

-Tom: It’s “thou art that, thou art that”.
-Isn’t it?
+Tom: It’s “thou art that, thou art that,” isn’t it?

-Rick: Yeah, I mean, but “that” alone is kind of like… puts a cap on it in terms of… It gets us beyond the dualistic language and takes us…
+Rick: Yeah, I mean, but “that” alone is kind of like… It puts a cap on it in terms of… It gets us beyond the dualistic language and takes us…

-Tom: I mean, all the way through the Upaniṣads, it just says you can’t… One sentence, it says, “You can know this”, and then the next sentence says, “You can’t know this”.
-And it says, “You can know this, you can’t know it”, and then it says, “You are that”, and then you read another text, and it says, “No, there’s no that”.
-And then you read one text, like in Nisargadatta’s lineage, they talk about Brahman, and then they say, “Well, you’re not Brahman, you’re Parabrahman, you’re not even Brahman, you’re…”
+Tom: I mean, all the way through the Upaniṣads, it just says you can’t… One sentence says, “You can know this,” and then the next sentence says, “You can’t know this.”
+And it says, “You can know this, you can’t know it,” and then it says, “You are that,” and then you read another text, and it says, “No, there’s no that.”

 Rick: Well, then we get into semantics.
 I mean, we’d have to…

 Rick: I don’t think that’s what the Upaniṣads are really alluding to.
-The writers of the Upaniṣads wouldn’t have settled for egos thinking, “I am that”.
+The writers of the Upaniṣads wouldn’t have settled for egos thinking, “I am that.”
 They were referring to that knowing itself as that, not an ego separate from its…

 Tom: That’s the self knowing itself by itself.